Bank Statement Loan for Investment Properties | Tim Popp

 Short-Term Rentals and Bank Statement Loans

-Short-term rentals (Airbnb, VRBO, vacation rentals) represent a growing segment of investment real estate.
+Short-term rentals (Airbnb, VRBO, vacation rentals) are a growing segment of investment real estate.
 Bank statement programs can work for short-term rental investments, but there are additional considerations:

 If you’re buying an STR investment property, work with a lender experienced in this specific niche — the program details matter significantly.